 - Take part in our Easter egg trail – running from Monday, 3rd to Sunday, 23rd April.
-Can you find all the eggs the Easter Bunny has left around the museum?
+Can you find all the eggs the Easter Bunny has hidden around the museum?
 Claim your traditionally printed certificate from the print shop in The Town.

 - Call in at Herron’s Bakery in The Town to purchase a delicious hot cross bun or a piece of simnel cake.